Address: Hampton Downs MotorSport Park, Hampton Downs Rd, RD2 Te Kauwhata, Waikato 3782, New Zealand

 In June 2015, the circuit changed hands when Tony Quinn completed his purchase for an undisclosed amount, adding Hampton Downs to his portfolio of business interests, which include the Highlands Park facility in Cromwell.
 He pledged to build the club circuit extension and to develop the facility so that it can attract international events, including a possible future V8 Supercars round.
 Other categories such as World Superbike could also be on the agenda.

 Over the southern hemisphere's winter of 2016 the club circuit extension was completed, with major $25 million refurbishment of all other facilities and the circuit's operations.
-The new International circuit makes its debut in October 2016 when it hosts the Hampton Downs 101 - a round of the Australian Endurance Championship featuring the exotic GT3 cars of the Australian GT Series (which Quinn promotes and also occassionally competes in).
+The new International circuit made its debut in October 2016 when it hosted the Hampton Downs 101 - a round of the Australian Endurance Championship featuring the exotic GT3 cars of the Australian GT Series.
+The series repeated its visit in 2017.

 Hampton Downs is located at Meremere on New Zealand's north island, approximately 60 km south of Auckland and 65 km north of Hamilton, both around 45 minutes' drive away.
 Auckland Airport is even closer at 55km (taking approximately 40 minutes).

 The track is easy to reach by car, being located just off the State Highway 1 – just turn off at Hampton Downs Offramp.
 There is ample parking available at the circuit.